polyphony-chat/docs/docs/APIs/Core/Client-Home Server API/index.md

 ## <span class="group-h">Encryption</span>

-Client-Home Server API endpoints which are concerned with encryption, such as KeyPackage management.
+Client-Home Server API endpoints concerned with encryption, such as KeyPackage management.

 ---

 ### <span class="request-h"><span class="request request-post">POST</span> Add KeyPackage [:material-lock-outline:](#authorization "Authorization required")</span>

 `/p2core/keypackage/@me`

+Add a KeyPackage to your KeyPackage store on the server.
+Only adds KeyPackages to the ID-Cert corresponding to the session token used in the `authorization`-Header.

 #### Request